 If your dentist thinks you need to have your wisdom teeth removed, don’t despair – the procedure is quite common.
 Before your tooth is extracted, the tooth and surrounding gums will be numbed with a local anaesthetic.
 This anaesthetic can be complemented – if your doctor chooses to do so – with a sedative like nitrous oxide (or “laughing gas”), an oral sedative or an intravenous sedative.
 The tooth can be removed just like any other tooth if it has completely erupted through the gums.
 If it is still sitting under the gums, we will make a small incision to remove the tooth.

 Immediately after the operation, we will monitor you in a recovery room.
 Depending on the type of sedative used, you may need someone to drive you home after the procedure.
 For the first 24 hours, you will experience the following symptoms:

 Full healing can take from a few weeks to a few months to occur.
 Within the first week or two, your mouth should be comfortable enough to use normally again.
 If you are concerned that your recovery is not proceeding normally, call your dentist immediately.

-Let East Mall Family Dental staff keep a close eye on the development of your wisdom teeth and solve any problems you may encounter.
+We are family dentistry based in Etobicoke, Ontario.
+Let the East Mall Family Dental staff keep a close eye on the development of your wisdom teeth and solve any problems you may encounter.
 With vigilance and preventative care, we can avoid the complications of misaligned wisdom teeth.